Personal, Social, Health & Economic Education

 Introduction

-Heartlands High School aims to provide its students with an excellent PSHE (Personal, Social, Health, Economic) education, which equips our young people with vital tools and skills needed to a lead happier and healthier life in 21st Century Britain.
-Focused PSHE lessons are delivered fortnightly during form time and and during SEARCH DAYS.
+Heartlands High School aims to provide its students with an excellent PSHE (Personal, Social, Health, Economic) education, which equips our young people with vital tools and skills needed to lead a happier and healthier life in 21st Century Britain.

 ‘PSHE education helps pupils to develop the knowledge, skills and attributes they need to thrive as individuals, family members and members of society.
 From making responsible decisions about alcohol to succeeding in their first job, PSHE education helps pupils to manage many of the most critical opportunities, challenges and responsibilities they will face growing up.’
 (PSHE Association)

-Please click on this link to view the Heartlands High School PSHE Curriculum Map – this document gives a detailed overview of the subject content students cover in PSHE at Heartlands.
+Please click on this link to view the Heartlands High School Personal Development Curriculum Overview – this document gives an overview of the themes students cover throughout the year.

 Relationships and Sex Education at Heartlands

-If parents or carers have any questions regarding the content taught in these sessions they should contact PSHE Lead; using the email below, in the first instance.
+If parents or carers have any questions regarding the content taught in these sessions they should contact the headteacher, Elen Roberts. elen.roberts@heartlands.haringey.sch.uk

 Parent Support and Information